nixos-cuda/infra/README.md

-# Nix-community CUDA-enabled builders
+# Nixos-cuda infrastructure

-This repository hosts the NixOS configurations for the nix-community CUDA-enabled builders.
+This repository hosts the NixOS configurations for the [nixos-cuda](https://github.com/nixos-cuda) various builders.

 ## Hosts